-I wish they had this in every country! almost 7 years ago
+I wish they had this in every country! over 7 years ago

 Well, I did go and the service was excellent.
 One this they don't really don't make quite clear although it isn't really a problem, is that this isn't a data cap but a flat rate per day.
 So the bill I eventually got for the 26 days I was there including all voice and data - which I was using all day every day unlimited - was: